Periodic-MAE: Periodic Video Masked Autoencoder for rPPG Estimation: Experiments

 In this section, we present the results of an ablation study for a deeper analysis of the proposed method.
 We evaluated the impact of masking strategies and frequency-domain constraints used during pre-training.
 The experimental settings were the same as in the cross- and intra-dataset testing, and we fixed the random seed to ensure reproducibility.

 \textbf{Impact of masking strategy}.
 To demonstrate the effectiveness of the proposed masking strategy, we conducted an ablation study comparing it with previous masking methods introduced in VideoMAE.
-The results in Table~\ref{tab:4} show the performance of the model trained with different masking strategies and evaluated on downstream tasks.
-For the previous method, we set the masking ratio to 0.75 as used in~\cite{shao2023tranphys}.
-The results for random frame masking suggest that it provided too many cues from subsequent frames, making the reconstruction task too simple and preventing the model from learning meaningful representations.
-Instead, our method dynamically adjusts the step size in each epoch to prevent trivial solutions.
-Tube masking is known to be effective for extracting features from video input.
-However, since the objective of this study is rPPG estimation, learning pulse periodicity is more important than capturing spatial features.
-The proposed masking method considers the periodicity of physiological signals, enabling the model to learn rhythmic representations during the pre-training stage.
+Table~\ref{tab:4} presents the performance of models trained with different masking strategies and evaluated on downstream tasks.
+For the previous method, we set the masking ratio to 0.75 as used in~\citep{shao2023tranphys}.
+Random frame masking provides excessive cues from adjacent frames, causing the model to overfit to the reconstruction task by exploiting simple frame-to-frame continuity rather than learning meaningful representations.
+Tube masking, while effective for capturing spatial features in general video understanding, overly emphasizes spatial continuity.
+Since rPPG estimation requires learning pulse periodicity rather than spatial patterns, this spatial bias limits its effectiveness for physiological signal modeling.
+In contrast, the proposed periodic masking strategy achieves an optimal balance between temporal context and task difficulty.
+By dynamically adjusting the step size in each epoch, it prevents trivial solutions while encouraging the model to learn rhythmic representations that capture the periodic nature of physiological signals.
+This design enables the model to focus on physiologically relevant facial regions and their temporal patterns during pre-training, leading to superior performance on downstream rPPG estimation tasks.